Nydan/glean/README.md

 }

-// Something creates SomeType struct and injecting the dependencies to it. func Something(a abstract) *SomeType {
+// Something creates SomeType struct and injecting the dependencies to it.
+// With this, the Something func don't have to know how abstract being implemented. func Something(a abstract) *SomeType {
     return &SomeType{
          dependencyOne: a,
     }
 }

-// Do is method from the concrete type func (s *SomeType) Do() error {
+// Do is method from the concrete type that call a method from abstraction. func (s *SomeType) Do() error {
     return s.dependencyOne.AbstractMethod(1, "a")
 }